 Seiferth noted that modifications to the Orbiter's aluminum skin design would need to be put in place soon if mechanically attached ablative panels were used.
 Delaying until after the Orbiter's skin was in place would make prohibitive the cost and difficulty of adopting the ablative Space Shuttle heat shield.
 By the time Seiferth's report saw print in October 1975 — more than two years after the MMC study concluded — a stand-in ablative heat shield, never high on NASA's list of Space Shuttle priorities, was in fact no longer an option.

-Late in the 1970s decade, problems with the Space Shuttle Main Engine, RSI, computers, and systems contributed to delays in STS-1, the Space Shuttle's orbital maiden flight.
+Late in the 1970s decade, problems with the Space Shuttle Main Engine, RSI, computers, and other systems contributed to delays in STS-1, the Space Shuttle's orbital maiden flight.
 RSI problems in particular became very public in March 1979, when the Space Shuttle Orbiter Columbia was flown from California to NASA Kennedy Space Center (KSC), Florida, atop its 747 carrier aircraft.
 It was the first Orbiter's first visit to its home base.
 At the time, Columbia was scheduled to carry out STS-1 in November 1979.

 |Columbia rolls into the Orbiter Processing Facility at Kennedy Space Center, Florida, on 25 March 1979.
 Though the image displays only the area around the front of the fuselage, many RSI gaps are evident.
 Image credit: NASA.|